tdegeus/GooseEYE/docs/examples/python/readme.rst

 Masked correlation
 ------------------

 This function also has the possibility to mask certain pixels.
-The image's mask is a binary-matrix of exactly the same shape as the image.
+The image's mask is a binary matrix of exactly the same shape as the image.
 For each pixel in the mask with value ``1``, the corresponding pixel in the image is ignored.
-The normalization is corrected for the reduced number of data-points, whereby the number of data-points is no longer constant over the region-of-interest.
+The normalisation is corrected for the reduced amount of data points, whereby the number of data points is no longer constant over the region-of-interest.

 .. note::